AbisheakJacob/Crew_Scheduling/README.md

 # Indian Airline Sector
-The Indian airline sector is currently experiencing a boom with an annual growth rate of 47.05%.
+The Indian airline sector is currently experiencing a boom with an annual growth rate of 75% in terms of flights and passengers.

 # Project's Title
 Airline Planning - Crew Scheduling